 Written by EduSpiral Consultant Services For more information contact 01111408838

-The time after SPM or O-Levels can be confusing for some students as you may not be equipped to choose the right course to study for your Pre-University or Diploma leading to the Degree.
+The time after SPM or IGCSE/O-Levels can be confusing for some students as you may not be equipped to choose the right course to study for your Pre-University or Diploma leading to the Degree.
 With so many courses and education pathways out there, it will take time and effort for you to find out which is the best one to take.
 In addition, parents, relatives and friends are all giving advise, whether good or bad, and contributing to the confusion.
+The best course to study is one that fits your interest and academic skills.
+It is also a course that has future high job demand with a high salary.
 Well, don’t worry, read through the article below, and if you need more help, please do contact me at 01111408838 for free course counselling.

 You might also be interested to read these:

 - Top Courses to Study in Malaysia after SPM/IGCSE with Best Future Job Demand

 - After SPM or IGCSE/O-Levels: Top 10 Tips on How to Make the Right Choice for Your Studies